-Starting from an observation by Ohno [87] regarding the repetition of ancestors, Derrida et al. defined M(r) as the number of ancestors appearing r times in a given genealogical tree (more precisely in an Ahnentafel or ancestor table) and the function $F(r) = M(r)/N_A$ , where $N_A$ is the total number of different ancestors.
-They computed by a numerical simulation of the model the distribution of repetitions F(r) as a function of $N_A$ and of the number of generations G and showed that the model could reproduce the empirical values for the repetition of ancestors in the genealogical tree of Edward III (1312-1377), king of England (In passing we notice that it would be quite interesting to extract form the large genealogical data bases now available online a statistically significant collection of F(r)).
+Starting from an observation by Ohno [87] regarding the repetition of ancestors, Derrida et al. defined M(r) as the number of ancestors appearing r times in a given genealogical tree (more precisely in an Ahnentafel or ancestor table) and the function $F(r) = M(r)/N_A$, where N_A is the total number of different ancestors.
+Assuming the population size to be fixed and equal to N for all generations, they computed by a numerical simulation of the model the distribution of repetitions F(r) as a function of N_A and of the number of generations G and showed that the model could reproduce the empirical values for the repetition of ancestors in the genealogical tree of Edward III (1312-1377), king of England.
+(In passing we notice that it would be quite interesting to extract form the large genealogical data bases now available online a statistically significant collection of values of F(r).)

-They also measured the probability of repetitions $H(r, n_g)$ at every past generation $n_g \leq G$ , making reference to the whole population N at generation $n_g$ .
-After a sufficient number of generations the distribution of the repetitions of ancestors takes a universal form, collapsing to a single curve in the plot of $P(w) \equiv 2^{n_g} H(r, n_g)/N$ as a function of $w \equiv rN/2^{n_g}$ , and the left tail of P(w), for small values of r, is a power law with a positive exponent $\beta \approx 0.3$ .
-The fraction $S(n_g)$ of the total population in the oldest generation which is absent from a given genealogical tree can also be estimated, and asymptotically, for large values of $n_g$ , the proportion of individuals without descendants reaches a fixed value $S^ \approx 0.203$ .
+They also measured the probability of repetitions $H(r, n_g)$ at every past generation $n_g \leq G$, making reference to the whole population N at generation n_g .
+After a sufficient number of generations the distribution of the repetitions of ancestors takes a universal form, collapsing to a single curve in the plot of $P(w) \equiv 2^{n_g} H(r, n_g)/N$ as a function of $w \equiv rN/2^{n_g}$, and the left tail of P(w), for small values of r, is a power law with a positive exponent $\beta \approx 0.3$.
+The fraction $S(n_g)$ of the total population in the oldest generation which is absent from a given genealogical tree can also be estimated, and asymptotically, for large values of n_g , the proportion of individuals without descendants reaches a fixed value $S^ \approx 0.203$.

 The numerical results are confirmed by analytical calculations based on the assumption that the probability for an individual belonging to a given genealogical tree to have k children belonging to the tree becomes, for large N, a Poisson distribution.
-Then the generating function $g{n_g}(z)$ for the weights $w(n_g)$ satisfies a recursion equation that has the form of a renormalization group transformation.
-In the large $n_g$ limit the generating function converges to g(z), the solution of
+Then the generating function $g{n_g}(z)$ for the weights $w(n_g)$ satisfies a recursion equation having the form of a Renormalization Group transformation: